tdignan87/QuizMania/README.md

 ### Overall Features:

 <strong>Site Responsiveness:</strong>
-* Fully responsive and mobile friendly is a requirement for this prodject so i used Bootstrap as the HTML framework.
+* Fully responsive and mobile friendly is a requirement for this project so i used Bootstrap as the HTML framework.
 I used chrome developer tools for testing the different break points.

 * <strong>Implementation:</strong> Using live server browser in VS code allowed me to work on my project in a practical way alongside the developer tools for testing different things.